Particular/docs.particular.net/nservicebus/hosting/selecting.md

 ### Azure Functions

-Azure Functions can be used to run short-lived NServiceBus endpoints triggered by Azure Service Bus messages.
-When a message triggers a function, an NServiceBus endpoint can be started to handle the message.
+Azure Functions can be used to run NServiceBus endpoints in a serverless and dynamically scaled environment.
 See [Azure Functions with Azure Service Bus](/nservicebus/hosting/azure-functions-service-bus/) for more details.

 ### Service Fabric